Smart speaker: Connectivity and smart-home control

+Assistant services and skills

+The built-in assistants handle timers, alarms, reminders, news briefings, weather updates, send messages to other smart devices, send texts, make calls, and simple questions.
+You can combine actions together in what are typically known as routines (for example saying "good morning" turns on lights, starts the coffee, says the weather, and reads the news) and add extra functions known as skills or actions (for things like ordering food or playing trivia games).
+This hands-free use of smart speakers can help assist those with disabilities.
+Most other technologies need the user to be able to physically interact with the device.
+Smart speakers are not bound by these limitations and can serve as an excellent tool for those who are unable to use their arms or legs or have vision issues.

+Although these tasks can be completed by a phone or computer, consumers tend to lean towards smart speakers due to factors such as their range being much greater than that of a phone and the need to not have to physically interact with the speaker to get the voice assistant as with most smartphones, certain parts of a phone may need to be interacted with to activate the speaking assistant.

+Smart displays

-A smart speaker with a touchscreen is known as a smart display.
-It is a smart Bluetooth device that integrates conversational user interface with display screens to augment voice interaction with images and video.
-They are powered by one of the common voice assistants and offer controls for smart home devices, feature streaming apps and web browsers with touch controls for selecting content.
-The first smart displays were introduced in 2017 by Amazon (Amazon Echo Show, Amazon Echo Spot).
+Some smart speakers also include a screen to show the user a visual response.
+A smart speaker with a touchscreen is known as a smart display; these integrate a conversational user interface with display screens to augment voice interaction with images and video.
+They are powered by one of the common voice assistants and offer additional controls for smart home devices, feature streaming apps, and web browsers with touch controls for selecting content.
+The first smart displays were introduced in 2017 by Amazon (Amazon Echo Show) and Google (Google/Nest Home Hub).

+Artificial intelligence

+The newest speakers can use on-device AI or cloud-based generative models to allow the smart speaker to carry on much more natural conversations, draft emails or recipes, suggest ideas based on context, or even create short pieces of music or art.
+This AI evolution allows these speakers to do far more than what they could do before.

 Accuracy

 According to a study by Proceedings of the National Academy of Sciences of the United States of America released In March 2020, the six biggest tech development companies, Amazon, Apple, Google, Yandex, IBM and Microsoft, have misidentified more words spoken by "black people" than "white people".
-The systems tested errors and unreadability, with a 19 and 35 percent discrepancy for the former and 2 and 20 percent discrepancy for the latter.
+The systems tested errors and unreadability, with a 19 and 35 percent discrepancy for the former and a 2 and 20 percent discrepancy for the latter.

 The North American Chapter of the Association for Computational Linguistics (NAACL) also identified a discrepancy between male and female voices.
 According to their research, Google's speech recognition software is 13 percent more accurate for men than women.
-It performs better than the systems used by Bing, AT&T and IBM.
+It performs better than the systems used by Bing, AT&T, and IBM.